Turn plastic waste into jobs, dignity, and cleaner communities.

 Grassroots meeting and youth participation

-The playbook presents From Waste to Work as an urgent and transformative initiative in Bukavu, where youth unemployment is nearly 80% and plastic waste disposal is causing serious environmental damage.
+From Waste to Work as an urgent and transformative initiative in Kinshasa, where youth unemployment is nearly 80% and plastic waste disposal is causing serious environmental damage.
 The campaign responds by connecting environmental recovery with employability and entrepreneurship.

 Waste as a resource